jessepav/lacygoill-wiki-backup/keyboard/keyd.md

 current webpage.
 It does with `keyd(1)`

 Besides, our  `enter2ctrl` plugin needed  more work to make  it work as  well as `caps2esc`.
-It did not  work in a console at all.
+It did not work in a virtual  console at all.
 And even in the GUI, it  did not  work properly.
 When pressing  `C-a`, control  and `a`  had to  be pressed in a  too specific manner: it was  not enough for `a` to  be pressed, it *also* had to be released (and it had to be released while control was held).

 ---